 33 Best Places to Visit in Florida

-The largest city in southern Florida is a metropolitan sprawl of beautiful beaches, vibrant nightlife, museums and art galleries, and world-class restaurants.
+The largest city in southern Florida is a metropolitan sprawl of beautiful beaches, vibrant nightlife, museums and art galleries, world-class restaurants, and stylish places to stay.
 In Miami Beach, specifically, you can find a little bit of everything to do, making it one of the best places to visit in Florida.

 The most eclectic area in Miami is South Beach.
 The Lincoln Road Mall is excellent for shopping with trendy boutiques and high-end designers mixed with surf shops and tiki bars.